 New Town Hall, Renaissance Revival town hall in Mitte, Germany.

-The New Town Hall is an administrative building in Renaissance Revival style with an elaborate facade extending across the front.
-The structure houses offices, a tourist information center on the ground floor, and a restaurant in the basement.
+The New Town Hall is a government building in the Mitte district of Berlin, built in a Renaissance Revival style with a richly decorated red brick facade.
+Inside, it holds city administration offices, a tourist information center on the ground floor, and a restaurant in the basement.

 The community of curious travelers